-Nowadays, in startling contrast to my youth, its very
+Nowadays, in startling contrast to my youth, it’s very

 fashionable to claim to be a conservative.
 Back in the Sixties,